-Your DPOA May Not Be Valid for Long
+Your Durable Power of Attorney May Not Be Valid for Long

-A Durable Power of Attorney is a legal document that designates an agent who can act on your behalf for all of your financial transactions.
-Most of the time Durable Power of Attorney’s are effective only upon someone’s disability.
+A DPOA is a legal document that designates an agent who can act on your behalf for all of your financial transactions.
+Most of the time, this document is only effective upon someone’s disability.

-The new law requires that two witnesses sign the Durable Power of Attorney, or that it is notarized, or both.
-Further, the Durable Power of Attorney is now not effective unless the designated agent signs an acceptance of designation that sets forth all of their duties.
+The new law requires that two witnesses sign the document, that it is notarized, or both.
+Further, the agreement is not effective unless the designated agent signs an acceptance of designation that sets forth all of their duties.
 This is the most significant change in the law.

-While the law is only prospective and has no legal effect on Durable Power of Attorney signed before October 1, 2012, it is highly probable that the banks will begin to refuse to honor any Durable Power of Attorney that does not comply with the new requirements.
+While the law is only prospective and has no legal effect on DPOAs signed before October 1, 2012, it is highly probable that the banks will begin to refuse to honor any Durable Power of Attorney that does not comply with the new requirements.
 It is a good idea to have an attorney look at your Durable Power of Attorney or revise it to comply with the new law, thus eliminating any potential problem in the future.

 You can read the new law on the Michigan Legislature website.
 If you are interested in learning more about durable of attorney, estate planning, probate, family law or divorce, or have a question about these issues, please call Fausone Bohn, LLP at (248) 380-0000.